q3769/semver-maven-plugin/README.md

 Notes:

 - Unlike some other Maven versioning plugins, this one does not try to include or combine any extra functionalities beyond local POM version change.
-In and of itself e.g. the plugin does not communicate with any version control system or artifact repository.
-The plugin has one single concern on the Maven project - the project's version as defined in its local pom.xml file.
+In and of itself, for example, the plugin does not communicate with any version control system or artifact repository: It has one single concern - the project's version as defined in the local pom.xml file.
-- Invokable as an atomic and composable action/step, the plugin aims to suit whatever CI/CD pipeline workflow one may care to set up by script/code.
+- Command-line-invokable as an atomic and composable action/step, the plugin aims to suit whatever CI/CD pipeline workflow one may care to set up by script/code.

 ## Prerequisite